-Medical leave is absence to care for a personal serious health condition, such as identified on the back of the Health Certification to be completed by the individual’s health care provider.
+Medical leave is absence to care for a personal serious health condition, as confirmed by the employee's Healthcare provider.

 Service.
 One continuous year of service is required for an individual to take medical leave of absence.

 Holding the job.
 The job is held for up to 12 weeks in any 12 month period.
 In the case of intermittent leave or a reduced work schedule, the job is held for the time equivalent of 12 weeks of the employee’s work schedule.
 If paid time is accrued beyond 12 weeks, whether as sick time or vacation, the job is held for the duration of the paid time.
-If department operations permit, the employing department may hold the job beyond 12 weeks or beyond the duration of paid sick time.
+If department operations permit, the employing department may hold the job beyond 12 weeks, but no longer than the 6 months of EST.

 Pay.
 Incidental sick time and approved extended sick time are used for the duration of the leave.

-Insured benefits.
-An individual on medical leave may continue insured benefits by paying the employee contribution to the insurance premiums.
+Benefits.
+An individual on a paid medical leave will continue to have benefits coverage.
 The University continues to pay the employer contribution during a medical leave.

 Unpaid leave.
 An individual on an unpaid leave will be billed for benefits coverage.